springwolf/springwolf.github.io/docs/faq.md

 ### Unable to publish message from the UI

 Publishing messages from the UI is disabled by default due to security concerns.
-Springwolf doesn't offer authentication nor authorization, anyone can publish messages to (production) channels.
+Springwolf doesn't offer authentication nor authorization, anyone can publish messages to channels (in production).

 Check the [configuration](configuration/configuration.mdx) to enable this feature.
 Be sure to enable fully qualified names ([`use-fqn`](configuration/configuration.mdx)) as well.